My wife wants us to retire at 65 to get Medicare. But I want to retire now at 62 so we can enjoy life. Who is right?

 • The financial tension: Retiring at 62 trades future income and coverage for present freedom, and that trade has a specific dollar cost

 This debate plays out constantly.
 On Reddit’s r/retirement forum, one user wrote: “I’ll be retiring at age 63 and won’t be covered by Medicare until age 65.
 If I purchase COBRA, it’ll cost me $1,500/mo for those 24 months.”
-That figure, for a single person, illustrates why the spouse pushing for 65 is far from being overly cautious.
+That figure, for a single person, shows why the spouse pushing for 65 is far from being overly cautious.

 The Real Cost of Retiring Three Years Early

 Health insurance is the dominant financial variable once you leave employer coverage.
-Before Medicare, the options are an ACA Marketplace plan, COBRA continuation (typically capped at 18 months), or a spouse’s employer plan if one partner is still working.
+Before Medicare, your options are an ACA Marketplace plan, COBRA continuation (typically capped at 18 months), or a spouse’s employer plan if one partner is still working.

 For a couple in their early 60s, ACA premiums without subsidies are steep.
 Adults 60 and older pay an average of $1,448 per month for an individual plan on the ACA Marketplace in 2026.
-That figure carries additional weight this year: the enhanced premium tax credits that had kept costs manageable for millions of enrollees expired at the end of 2025, and ACA insurers raised unsubsidized 2026 premiums by roughly 26% on average, the largest increase in eight years.
-A 60-year-old earning $65,000 now pays roughly $865 more per month toward their premium compared to prior years.
+That figure carries extra weight this year: the enhanced premium tax credits that had kept costs manageable for millions of enrollees expired at the end of 2025, and ACA insurers raised unsubsidized 2026 premiums by roughly 26% on average, the largest single-year increase in eight years.
+A 60-year-old earning $65,000 now pays roughly $865 more per month toward their premium than in prior years.
 For two people over three years, unsubsidized premiums alone can easily exceed six figures before deductibles and out-of-pocket costs.
 Subsidies can still reduce this significantly if household income stays below certain thresholds, but drawing down retirement accounts raises reportable income and can shrink or eliminate that eligibility.

 The broader trend reinforces the urgency.
-ACA premiums for those aged 60 to 64 absorbed the steepest rate increases of any group in 2026, hitting older, middle-income retirees with a compounding disadvantage: loss of enhanced subsidies on top of higher underlying premiums.
+ACA premiums for those aged 60 to 64 absorbed the steepest rate increases of any group in 2026, hitting older, middle-income retirees with a compounding disadvantage: loss of enhanced subsidies layered on top of higher underlying premiums.
 Private coverage costs will likely keep climbing during any pre-Medicare gap.

 Social Security: The Permanent Penalty for Claiming Early

 For anyone born in 1964 or later, full retirement age (FRA) is 67.
 Claiming Social Security at 62 means accepting a permanent benefit reduction of 30%.
 A $1,000 monthly benefit at FRA shrinks to $700 if claimed at 62, and that lower starting point is locked in for life.
-For a spousal benefit, the reduction runs even deeper: a $500 spousal benefit drops to $325, a 35% cut.
+For a spousal benefit, the cut runs even deeper: a $500 spousal benefit drops to $325, a 35% reduction.

 Why Waiting Until 65 Works Better for Most Couples